technofocus-pte/procode-m365agentsdepth/Lab 4/Lab 4.md

 	![A screenshot of a computer program AI-generated content may be incorrect.](./media/image19.png)

 5. Host your dev tunnel, executing the following commands.
+Replacce **XX** in the commands with a random number to ensure uniqueness.
+Make sure to use the same number in all the three commands

-	- +++devtunnel create hr-mcp -a --host-header unchanged+++
+	- +++devtunnel create hr-mcpXX -a --host-header unchanged+++

 	![A screenshot of a computer program AI-generated content may be incorrect.](./media/image20.png)